icecave/chrono/README.md

 $timeOfDay = $clock->localTime();
 ```

 Each of the clock methods shown above has a [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) counterpart.
-To obtain the current date/time in UTC you can use the following code:
+To obtain the current time in UTC you can use the following code:

 ```php
 $nowUtc = $clock->utcDateTime();